Joanne Patmore

 What inspired you to be a writer?

-What prompted you to write 'Black Wattle'?
+What prompted you to write 'Black Wattle' and 'The Last House in Augusta'?

 Do you have any more books in the pipeline?